Ethical Storytelling: Journalism and Media Literacy

 The Guardian’s Facebook Files from 2017 brings together two great, examples of journalism’s role in media literacy.
-Firstly by obtaining and analysing Facebook’s previously secret moderation guidelines the reporting gave insight into the how Facebook’s decides where it draws the line on hate speech, violence and other issues.
+Firstly by obtaining and analysing Facebook’s previously secret moderation guidelines, the reporting gave insight into how Facebook’s decides where it draws the line on hate speech, violence and other issues.

 Secondly, they created a game “Ignore or delete: could you be a Facebook moderator?” using Facebook’s internal guidelines for moderators.

 “To help them learn the rules, it sets them quizzes.
 We compiled some of the images it has told moderators to ignore or delete – and put together a quiz of our own.
 Take the test and see if you could make it as a Facebook moderator”.
 I use this in almost every workshop or seminar I do on media literacy.
 You learn by doing.
 I hope that the European Media Literacy Toolkit for Newsrooms will help more news organisations create this kind of content.

 Slow Burn from Slate is a fine example of a podcast.
 It is storytelling audio at its best.
 But what really stands out to me is how the presenter, Leon Neyfakh, brings you into the ethical dilemmas he faced during his reporting and how he resolves them.
 In episode 5 he calls Linda Tripp, the woman famous for secretly recording Monica Lewinksy talking about her relationship with President Bill Clinton.
 When he gets Tripp on phone he starts recording but doesn’t tell her.

 “What I was doing was legal,” he tells us.
 “But was it ethical?”